-Night Photography Settings for Great Photos
+Night Photography Settings: How to Take Great Photos at Night

-Night Photography Challenge Is Real
+Night Photography is an Enjoyable Challenge

 Night photography can be a real struggle for some photographers.
 As soon as the sun sets they are done taking photos and the camera goes right back in the bag.
 With the right setting, the night does not have to be a challenge that cannot be overcome.

 The rules are obviously different in the dark than in the daylight.
 The camera is built to collect light.
 Creating or finding enough nighttime light without lugging around a bunch of lighting gear can be a chore.

 I personally like getting out at night and shooting.
 The quiet and darkness appeal to my introverted nature I suppose.
 Especially if you choose to shoot night scenes among city or suburban areas the hustle and bustle of the day is typically relaxed.
 Of course, shooting outside a hot night spot will negate that feeling of solitude but that is always the choice one can make when choosing locales to photograph.

 So, for any daytime photographers looking for a challenge, embrace what’s different about night time photography and give it a go.
 Here are some tips for making the most of a successful night photography session.

 Camera Gear You Will Need for Night Photography

 Night photography settings include not only the camera but also the gear.

 It is fairly obvious but you are going to need a tripod.
 There are times when you can make do with any sturdy surface but for convenience and getting the most out of your shots a tripod will just do better.